Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel

 Liquid-wall and gas-wall shear clearly increase with viscosity regardless of flow-regime (e.g., under Blasius-type friction models\textemdash see TB90); interfacial shear, however, is strongly dependent on wave presence as investigated by \citet{TzotziAndritsos13}.
 From their study on stratified flow, there are three distinct interfacial configurations to consider, the realization of which are contingent on input superficial gas rate $\uGS$ compared to critical transition rates $(\uGS)_\alpha$ and $(\uGS)_\beta$ ($f_i/f_{\scriptscriptstyle G}$: ratio of interfacial-to-gas friction factors):\footnote{The film region in slug flow can be treated as a stratified flow with variable liquid height $\hf(z)$.
 This complicates the numerical approach in that $f_i/f_{\scriptscriptstyle G}$ must be treated iteratively\textemdash changing with $z$\textemdash particularly near bubble nose.
-Resolution of $\uGS$ in friction factor models is not clear.
-Plausibly, $u_{\scriptscriptstyle G}$\textemdash average gas velocity above the interface\textemdash makes sense; however, since calculating $u_{\scriptscriptstyle G}$ requires values of $f_i/f_{\scriptscriptstyle G}$, $\uGS$ is likely the best option.}
+Usage of gas velocity in friction factor models is tricky.
+Plausibly, $u_{\scriptscriptstyle G}$\textemdash average gas velocity above the interface\textemdash makes sense; however, since calculating $u_{\scriptscriptstyle G}$ requires values of $f_i/f_{\scriptscriptstyle G}$, $\uGS$ is the simplest option.}

 \begin{enumerate} \item[]\textbf{Smooth interface}: no wave disturbances present; occurs for low input gas rates $\uGS<(\uGS)_\alpha$; modelled by